 The Notes and the Vine Notes are the Company's senior unsecured obligations.
 Accordingly, they rank (i) equal in right of payment to all existing and future senior unsecured indebtedness, (ii) effectively subordinate in right of payment to all existing and future secured indebtedness, including indebtedness under the New Credit Facility, to the extent of the value of the collateral securing such indebtedness, (iii) structurally subordinate in right of payment to all existing and future indebtedness and other liabilities of any future subsidiaries that do not guarantee the Notes and any entity that is not a subsidiary that does not guarantee the Notes and (iv) senior in right of payment to all future subordinated indebtedness.
 Each guarantee of the Notes by a guarantor is a general, unsecured, senior obligation of such guarantor.
-Accordingly, the guarantees (i) rank equally in right of payment with all existing and future senior indebtedness of such guarantor (including such guarantor's guarantee of indebtedness under the New Credit Facility), (ii) are subordinated to all existing and future secured indebtedness of such guarantor, including such guarantor's guarantee of indebtedness under our New Credit Facility, to the extent of the value of the collateral of such guarantor securing such secured indebtedness, (iii) are structurally subordinated to all indebtedness and other liabilities of any future subsidiaries of such guarantor that do not guarantee the notes and (iv) rank senior in right of payment to all future subordinated indebtedness of such guarantor.
+Accordingly, the guarantees (i) rank equally in right of payment with all existing and future senior indebtedness of such guarantor (including such guarantor's guarantee of indebtedness under the New Credit Facility), (ii) are subordinated to all existing and future secured indebtedness of such guarantor, including such guarantor's guarantee of the value of the collateral of such guarantor securing such secured indebtedness, (iii) are structurally subordinated to all indebtedness under our New Credit Facility, to the extent of the value of the collateral of such guarantor securing such secured indebtedness, (iii) are structurally subordinated to all indebtedness and other liabilities of any future subsidiaries of such guarantor that do not guarantee the notes and (iv) rank senior in right of payment to all of payment to all indebtedness of such guarantor to all indebtedness and other liabilities of any future subordinated indebtedness of such guarantor is a general.